MazinLab/lakeshore350-python/README.md

 # Lake Shore 350 Python Interface

-Python interface for reading temperatures from the Lake Shore 350 Temperature Controller.
+Python interface for reading temperatures from the Lakeshore 350 Temperature Controller.

 ** Repo still in progress, no heater capability yet